 - Wan Chai

-This neighbourhood contains a large concentration of bars and pubs and people flock to Wan Chai from all over Hong Kong after the sun sets.
-Bargain hunters will be able to shop for souvenirs in this neighbourhood's street markets.
+This neighborhood contains a large concentration of bars and pubs and people flock to Wan Chai from all over Hong Kong after the sun sets.
+Bargain hunters will be able to shop for souvenirs in this neighborhood's street markets.
 Hotels in Wan Chai

 This is a good place to stay as there is a wide range of accommodation available for visitors to Hong Kong.
 Tsim Sha Tsui also commonly knows as TST is located at the very tip of the peninsula, and features some interesting shops and markets.
 Hotels in TST

-Full of restaurants serving cheap and tasty traditional Chinese meals, these twin neighbourhoods serve as an interesting contrast to modern Hong Kong.
+Full of restaurants serving cheap and tasty traditional Chinese meals, these twin neighborhoods serve as an interesting contrast to modern Hong Kong.
 Shoppers head here to pick up traditional Chinese products.